stairs1/memory-expansion-tools/README.md

 # memory-expansion-tools

-Visit memoryexpansiontools.com to sign up.
+Visit <https://memoryexpansiontools.com> to sign up and use the tools alongside the Android app.
+Download the app on the Google Play Store: <https://play.google.com/store/apps/details?id=com.memoryexpansiontools.mxt> to capture voice commands and stream memories to the memory dashboard website.

 These are tools used to expand your memory.

 Expanding one's memory is extending one's thinking.
-If we are able to capture all of someone's thoughts, ideas, and experiences, we give them the ability to think with in an entirely new way, a way that takes into consideration an *extended* amount of ideas and information.

-The system adds a new memory feature to the human mind, a mid-term memory, that lasts a single day.
-The mid-term memory is represented as an external cache.
-Ideas, thoughts, and inspirations can immeditatly be put into this cache by the user, using a simple voice command (see "How To Use" below").
+The memory-expansion-tools system is designed to be an extension to human memory.
+You can captures all of your thoughts, ideas, and experiences in a technological extension to your mind.
+A key feature to the system is the high bandwidth interface, the voice interface.
+This allows for immediate natural language input and storage in the expanded memory system.
+All of your memories are immediatly available on the web via the memory dashboard at <https://memoryexpansiontools.com> to access all of the available expanded memory tools.

 ## How It Works

 The key mental upgrades this app currently provides you are:

 ### Memory Stream - Tool for mental offloading
 When you have many ideas and thoughts flowing through your mind, put it all into the cache.
-This creates a mind like water, allowing you to flow between ideas and tasks without worrying about losing the previous ideas, as you can trust they are being saved into the cache by the system
+This creates a mind like water, allowing you to flow between ideas and tasks without worrying about losing the previous ideas, as you can trust they are being remembered by the system.
+Important thoughts in the stream can be saved for later viewing using the MXT Cache and Tags, as described below.

 ### MXT Cache - Tool for mental onloading
-When you are about to sit down to do something like work out a problem, go for a walk to think, or write out and explore your ideas, it is time to pullup and review the MXT Cache.
-This cache review period is when you read quick snippets from the past 24 hours (the contents of the cache) and instantly *onloading* mental states that you had been in earlier that day, or late the day before.
+When you are about to do something like work out a problem, go for a walk to think, or write out and explore your ideas, it is time to pullup and review the MXT Cache.
+This cache review period is when you read quick snippets from the past 24 hours (the contents of the cache) and instantly *onload* mental states that you had been in earlier that day, or late the day before.
 This allows you to instantly jump back to where you left off in a train of thought, an idea, or a problem.

+### Tags

+Create custom tags and labels for your memories.
+Simply say the labels when you are saving to the cache using "MXT" and then view organized tag bins on the web at <https://memoryexpansiontools.com>
+### Search

+Search through all of your external memory by text queries.

 #### How to View the Cache

 ##### Web

-Please visit memoryexpansiontools.com to sign up and access tools on the web (desktop/laptop/mobile).
+Please visit <https://memoryexpansiontools.com> to sign up and access all tools on the web (desktop/laptop/mobile).

 ##### Android

-Memory Stream is available on the Android app and MXT Cache is coming soon to the Android app as well.
+The app is primarily for capturing memories (voice transcriptions) and the Memory Stream is available on the Android app.
+The other tools will be added to the Android app as well soon.

 ## How To Use